Chart Color Schemes

 Infrastructure

-Tumut Surrounds has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Tumut Surrounds has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact this region.
-Notable ones include Tumut River Works Program, Tumut Hospital Redevelopment, Tumut Aerodrome Infrastructure Upgrade Stage 2, and Batlow Water Security (Concept Design) Project.
+AreaSearch identified 15 projects potentially impacting the area.
+Key projects are Tumut River Works Program, Tumut Hospital Redevelopment, Tumut Aerodrome Infrastructure Upgrade Stage 2, and Batlow Water Security (Concept Design) Project.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.